 How to make turkey bone broth in your Instant Pot, slow cooker, or stove top.
-Use the bones from your Thanksgiving turkey to make bone broth!
+Use the bones from your leftover Thanksgiving turkey to make the best bone broth!

-Bone broth is a part of my daily diet, and I absolutely love making it myself.
+Bone broth is a regular part of my daily diet, and I absolutely love making it myself.

 Not only is bone broth delicious, but it is also packed with nutrients that are difficult to get anywhere else.

-The process of making bone broth extracts the collagen and gelatin from the bones so that we are left with a powerfully healing broth.
+The process of making bone broth extracts the collagen and gelatin from the bones so that we are left with a powerfully healing broth that is packed with health benefits.

 Collagen and gelatin are the building blocks of our connective tissue, skin, bones, joints, hair, nails, and are also essential for the health of our gut lining.

-For those who suffer from gut issues, and or have been trying to heal leaky gut, bone broth is a miracle elixir for repairing the tissue of the digestive tract, thereby improving digestion, a healthy gut microbiome, and overall health.
+For those who suffer from gut issues, and or have been trying to heal leaky gut, homemade turkey stock made with leftover turkey bones is a miracle elixir for repairing the tissue of the digestive tract.
+This improves digestion, promotes a healthy gut microbiome, and enhances overall health and immunity.

-If you have a leftover turkey carcass from Thanksgiving, or have stock-piled bones from cooking chicken, beef or pork, you can easily make bone broth in your pressure cooker, slow cooker, or on the stove top.
+If you have a leftover turkey carcass from Thanksgiving, or have stock-piled bones from cooking chicken, beef or pork, you can easily make any kind of bone broth in your pressure cooker, slow cooker, or on the stove top.

 Let’s hop to it!